 - 2 cloves garlic, peeled and minced

-- 1 tablespoon fresh thyme leaves (or 1 tsp dried)
+- 1 tbsp fresh thyme leaves (or 1 tsp dried)

-- 1 tablespoon fresh rosemary, finely chopped (or 1 tsp dried)
+- 1 tbsp fresh rosemary, finely chopped (or 1 tsp dried)

 - 1 tsp fresh lemon zest

-- Bring broth and quinoa to boil.
+- If using uncooked quinoa: Bring broth and quinoa to boil.
 Lower heat to lowest setting and simmer while covered for about 20 minutes or until it is fluffy and the tiny curls stick out from the seeds.

 - Preheat oven to 350 degrees.
 Coat an 8-by-8-inch glass or ceramic baking dish with olive oil.